DocAdam/adamthepugh/site/docs/case-studies/documentation-operations.md

 - better maintainability
 - better conditions for good documentation work

+For the reporting side of that work, see [Analytics and Reporting](./analytics-and-reporting.md).
+For the structural side, see [Migrations and Information Architecture](./migrations-and-ia.md).

 ## What this shows about my work

 This is a strong example of the broader way I work: